What To Do When You Lose A Bid And They Wont Tell You Why

 SWOT (Strengths, Weaknesses, Opportunities, Threats) Analysis for your practice https://www.mindtools.com/pages/article/newTMC_05.htm

-Sue-Ella is the Principal of Prodonovich Advisory, a business dedicated to helping professional services practices sharpen their business development practices, attract and retain clients and become more profitable.
+Sue-Ella is the Principal of Prodonovich Advisory, a business dedicated to helping professional services practices sharpen their business development practices.

 © Prodonovich Advisory.
 Please respect our copyright and the effort taken to produce the original material in this document.
 This document or any portion thereof may not be reproduced or used in any manner whatsoever without the express written permission of the author.